You must be signed in to read the rest of this article.

 The Restorative Link— “Virtual Teeth”

 The software used facilitated the author in controlling the precise orientation of the rotation of the implant.
 As a result, the internal antirotational feature of the implant could be positioned to the desired location.
 The occlusal view in Figure 18A shows the point of the internal hex connection rotated to the facial.
-As stated previously, implant manufacturers fabricate.component parts, such as stock angulated abutments, to fit as oriented to the flat of the hex.
+As stated previously, implant manufacturers fabricate component parts, such as stock angulated abutments, to fit as oriented to the flat of the hex.
 Therefore, software tools have been created to allow precise control over this rotational position so that the hex could be placed in the proper virtual position (Figure 18B).
 The importance of this software feature has been amplified by the recent addition of realistic stock abutments for the many implant manufacturers who have provided this data for inclusion in the virtual implant library.
 The ability to choose and evaluate stock components during the virtual interactive planning phase empowers the clinician to achieve a higher level of sophistication to maximize presurgical prosthetic planning.
 New planning tools are being added to these software systems regularly.
-Future planning tools, currently in development, include the direct fabrication of site-specific, custom computer-milled abutments (as pioneered by the author when presented at the March 2005 Academy of Osseointegration meeting), potentially eliminating the necessity for fixture-level transfer impressions.40 The treatment-planning software plan was exported for fabrication of a patient-specific,.computer-milled abutment (Figure 19A).
-The virtual abutment design process was carried out on the.computer, and a virtual abutment was designed and produced directly from the CT dataset, without an impression or physical model (Figure 19B) (Atlantis Components, Inc, www.atlanti.comp.com).
+An example of a planning tool in development at the time of the present article included the direct fabrication of site-specific, custom computer-milled abutments (as pioneered by the author when presented at the March 2005 Academy of Osseointegration meeting), potentially eliminating the necessity for fixture-level transfer impressions.40 The treatment-planning software plan was exported for fabrication of a patient-specific, computer-milled abutment (Figure 19A).
+The virtual abutment design process was carried out on the computer, and a virtual abutment was designed and produced directly from the CT dataset, without an impression or physical model (Figure 19B) (Atlantis Components, Inc, www.atlantiscomp.com).

-The author is a consultant for and receives honorarium from Materialise Dental and Atlantis Components, Inc. He also has received honorarium from Zimmer Dental in the past.
+At the time this article was first written, the author was a consultant for and received honoraria from Materialise Dental and Atlantis Components, Inc. He also has received honoraria from Zimmer Dental in the past.

 2. Adell R, Lekholm U, Rockler B, et al. A 15-year study of osseointegrated implants in the treatment of the edentulous jaw.
 Int J Oral Surg.
 1981;10(6):387-416.